FarronF/limerick-council-meetings/meetings/2022/02/22-Meeting of the Travel and Transportation Strategic Policy Committee/Minutes - Meeting of the Travel & Transportation Strategic Policy Committee - 14th December 2021.md

 The Chair thanked Mr. Williams for the Presentation adding that it is good to see improvement

 in connectivity of rural Ireland.
-He opened the floor to questions.--- 5
+He opened the floor to questions.
+---
+5

 Cllr.
 Novak commended all of the team.
 While she acknowledged that the four great